DeFRaG

 DeFRaG (also capitalised as defrag, abbreviated as df, and its name comes from « Défis Fragdome ») is a free software modification for id Software's first-person shooter computer game Quake III Arena (Q3A).
 The mod is dedicated to player movements and trickjumping.
 It aims at providing a platform for self-training, competition, online tricking, machinima making, and trickjumping.
 Hence it constitutes an exception among other Q3A mods.

 The mod includes a variety of features—timers and meters, ghost mode, cheat prevention and learning tools.
 Specially designed maps are provided that will rely on the player's movement abilities to be completed up to the finish line, while standard Q3A maps and Capture the Flag (CTF) fast captures are supported as well.
-Furthermore gamespace physics from both the original Q3A and the Challenge ProMode Arena (CPMA) mod are supported.
+Furthermore, gamespace physics from both the original Q3A and the Challenge ProMode Arena (CPMA) mod are supported.

 The modification was released to the public in ca. September–October 2000.
-In 2002 DeFRaG was selected as "Mod of the Week" at Planet Quake.
+In 2002, DeFRaG was selected as "Mod of the Week" at Planet Quake.

 Overview

 DeFRaG was initially designed for making possible a new kind of competition based on timed runs.
 Those competitions called "DeFRaG runs" differ from common speedruns in several ways.
 Unlike speedruns, DeFRaG runs are not done in maps from an out-of-the-box original game, but in specially designed and customed DeFRaG maps, and there are no opponents to be vanquished during the run.
-Because of their design many of these maps cannot be completed by normal player skills; rather trickjumping skills are indispensable.
-Furthermore start-, checkpoints-, and stop-triggers are built into the maps.
+Due to their design, many of these maps cannot be completed by normal player skills.
+Instead, trickjumping skills are required.
+Furthermore, start-, checkpoints-, and stop-triggers are built into the maps.
 As a proof of the accomplishment the mod automatically records a demo of every map completed successfully.
 Along with the demo, the precise time in which the map was completed is stored.

 Competition and community

 The mod's competitive method is lent to it by an online infrastructure which has triggered the formation of a transnational community.
-Players download custom-designed maps (more than 16000 DeFRaG maps are available) and aim to complete the map's objectives in the shortest time possible.
+Players download custom-designed maps (more than 16,000 DeFRaG maps are available) and aim to complete the map's objectives in the shortest time possible.
 The best times can be submitted to online high score tables, which are keeping track of the fastest times for particular maps.
 These online scoreboards can be global or encompass certain regions only.
 During the mod's highest popularity, the DeFRaG development team periodically released new map packs, containing a number of officially sanctioned maps.
 These are generally the only maps on which times are accepted for the official website high score tables.
-In consequence the DeFraG community's individual members engage and specialize in one or more different practices: trickjumping itself, movie making, map making, coding, maintaining websites, portals (for interaction and as archives for maps and movies), and online scoreboards.
+In consequence, the DeFraG community's individual members engage and specialize in one or more different practices: trickjumping itself, movie making, map making, coding, maintaining websites, portals (for interaction and as archives for maps and movies), and online scoreboards.